This post may contain affiliate links. Please read our disclosure policy.

 In my professional pastry chef life, I use pepita brittle for a whole manner of dishes.
 There are the usual suspects like with a slice of pumpkin cupcakes and a dollop of lightly sweetened whipped cream, but I also love to use it unexpectedly.
 My favorites have been with a pumpkin panna cotta and pulled thin to cover the whole dish of a baked pumpkin custard as a twist on crème brûlée.

-In my video I show you the exact right moment to remove the caramel from the heat and also how I pulled these beautiful thin, abstract brittle pieces!
+- In my pumpkin seed brittle video I show you the exact right moment to remove the caramel from the heat and also how I pulled these beautiful thin, abstract brittle pieces!